Economy of Karnataka: Primary Crops grown in Karnataka

-The main crops grown are Rice, ragi, jowar (sorghum), maize, and pulses (tur and gram) in addition to oilseeds and a number of other cash crops.
+The main crops grown are rice, ragi, jowar (sorghum), maize, and pulses (tur and gram) in addition to oilseeds and a number of other cash crops.
 Cashews, coconut, arecanut, cardamom, chillies, cotton, sugarcane and tobacco are also produced.
 Karnataka is the largest producer of coarse cereals, coffee, raw silk and tomatoes among the states in India.
 Horticultural crops are grown in an area of 16,300 km2 and the annual production is about 9.58 million tons.
 The income generated from horticulture constitutes over 40% of income generated from agriculture and it is about 17% of the state's GDP.
 In floriculture, Karnataka occupies the second position in India in terms of production and 700 tons of flowers (worth ₹ 500 million) were produced in 2004–05.

-A majority of the thirty-five billion rupee silk industry in India is headquartered in Karnataka State, primarily in Mysore and North Bangalore regions of Doddaballapura, the site of a planned 700 million "Silk City".
+A majority of the thirty-five billion rupee silk industry in India is headquartered in Karnataka State, primarily in Mysore and North Bengaluru regions of Doddaballapura, the site of a planned 700 million "Silk City".

 Education

 Karnataka has one of the largest concentrations of higher education including medical and engineering colleges.
 Apart from Bengaluru, places like Mangalore, Hubli–Dharwad, Mysore, Belagavi, Udupi, Tumakuru and Davanagere have been producing professionals for the Information Technology industry.
-Muddenahalli, in North Bangalore, is the site of the upcoming Sri Sathya Sai Baba University and College of Medicine and a branch of the Visvesvaraya Institute of Advanced Technology.
+Muddenahalli, in North Bengaluru, is the site of the upcoming Sri Sathya Sai Baba University and College of Medicine and a branch of the Visvesvaraya Institute of Advanced Technology.
 Devanahalli is set to be the location of a 95 billion Devanahalli Business Parks, which will contain Aerospace Education Special Economic Zones, near the Bengaluru International Airport.
-The North Bangalore region is set to be a premier educational hub of Karnataka.
+The North Bengaluru region is set to be a premier educational hub of Karnataka.
 There are many prestigious educational and research institutions in Bengaluru such as Indian Institute of Science, National Law School of India University, University Visvesvaraya College of Engineering, Ramaiah Institute of Technology, R.V.
-College of Engineering, PES University, Sir M. Visvesvaraya Institute of Technology, REVA University, Indian Institute of Management Bangalore, International Institute of Information Technology, Bangalore, Jain University etc.
+College of Engineering, PES University, Sir M. Visvesvaraya Institute of Technology, Indian Institute of Management, International Institution of Information Technology, Jain University etc.